cheuktingli/psitip/README.rst

 - User-defined information quantities (see `Real-valued information quantities`_, e.g. `information bottleneck`_, and Wyner's CI and Gács-Körner CI in the example below).

 - `Bayesian network optimization`_.
-Psitip is optimized for random variables following a Bayesian network structure, which can greatly improve performance.
+PSITIP is optimized for random variables following a Bayesian network structure, which can greatly improve performance.

 - (Experimental) Quantum information theory and von Neumann entropy.